Pakistan: Journalist critical of military attacked at home | DW | 26.05.2021

 In December 2020, the International Federation for Journalists (IFJ) in a "White Paper on Global Journalism" named Pakistan as one of the "most dangerous countries" in the world for practicing journalism.

-Pakistan also currently ranks 145th out of 180 countries ranked in the World Press Freedom Index.
+Pakistan also currently ranks 145th out of 180 countries in the World Press Freedom Index.

 Activists have raised concern over a systematic harassment of independent journalists amid a shrinking space for the freedom of expression.
 Pakistan's powerful military has once again been accused of silencing dissent.